-Growth rates and the exponential function - Tutorial in spreadsheets
+Growth rates and the exponential function

 This tutorial is an informal walk through the main steps for deducing the exponential growth model.
 With it, we arrive at one of the first principles for ecology: in the absence of external forces, a population will grow or decrease exponentially.